 Adult Osprey - photo by Chuck Fullmer

-Delaware's osprey monitoring population is one of the greatest conservation success stories in Delaware.
+Delaware's osprey population is one of the state's greatest conservation success stories.
 From the days of DDT and the collapse of many raptor populations, including bald eagles and peregrine falcons, ospreys in Delaware have rebounded and the population continues to grow and expand state-wide.
-Now a common bird during the summer months, this species can serve as an important environmental indicator and provide some insight into issues that may affect it and other coastal birds.
+Now a bird commonly seen during the summer months, this species can serve as an important environmental indicator and provides insight into issues that may affect it and other coastal birds.
 But, in order to keep tabs on the osprey populations, the Delaware Division of Fish & Wildlife needs assistance from dedicated volunteers.
-Currently, Fish & Wildlife staff do not have the capacity to monitor osprey nests throughout the nesting season.
 The Citizen Osprey Monitoring Program provides volunteers with the opportunity to continue to collect important information by monitoring osprey platforms and nests near their home or workplace.

 What do volunteers do?

 Between March and September, volunteers monitor osprey nests throughout Delaware to document osprey nesting activity and important breeding milestones.
 (Please note that this project will not involve the repair or construction of nesting platforms.)